NewSpring/Apollos/ios/Pods/ExpoKit/README.md

 - `tools-public` contains build and configuration tools.
 - `template-files` contains templates for files that require private keys.
 They are populated using the keys in `template-files/keys.json`.
 - `template-files/ios/dependencies.json` specifies the CocoaPods dependencies of the app.

+## Tests

+### iOS

+Press Command+U in XCode to build and test the `ExponentIntegrationTests` unit test target.
+Most of the tests are normal XCTests.

+One test in particular, `testDoesTestSuiteAppPassAllJSTests`, requires you to configure `EXTestEnvironment.plist` with a key `testSuiteUrl` whose value is the url to load some version of Expo's [test-suite](https://github.com/expo/test-suite) app.
+This will run a bunch of Jasmine tests against the Expo SDK.

 ## Contributing
 Please check with us before putting work into a Pull Request!
 It is often harder to maintain code than it is to write it.
 The best place to talk to us is on Slack at https://slack.expo.io.